Valiant Hearts: The Great War: Critical reception

 The gameplay received generally positive reviews.
 Carter liked the puzzles, which were accessible and not overly challenging to solve.
-Critics commonly criticized the game's boss encounters, which have been described as out-of-place and frustrating.
+Critics commonly criticised the game's boss encounters, which have been described as out-of-place and frustrating.
 Donlan felt that the puzzles were uninspired and that the stealth sections were basic.
 Juba described the gameplay as shallow and felt that the game was not interesting to play.
 He also noted that the gameplay did not change or evolve throughout the game's campaign.
 Lucas Sullivan of GamesRadar and Petit, however, enjoyed the gameplay's variety; Petit noted that there were a lot of imaginative scenarios.
-Krupa also liked how each chapter of the game introduced an element of World War One as a new puzzle or a new gameplay mechanic for players to learn, though he noted the game's low replay value.
+Krupa also liked how each chapter of the game introduced an element of World War I as a new puzzle or a new gameplay mechanic for players to learn, though he noted the game's low replay value.
 Riendeau called the puzzles intuitive, though she noted that some segments were exaggerated to suit the story.
 Carter praised the collectibles, which feature real-life photos from World War I, for adding context to the game and Montpellier studio for educating players about the war.
 However, Sullivan and Krupa felt the collectibles obstructed the flow of the game.

 The game's graphics received positive comments.
 Carter noted that the game looked beautiful with a cartoony art style which fit the narrative.
 Donlan called the game a "visual delight", praising the graphics, saying the hand-drawn art style elicits a sense of "human warmth" in the players.
-Ludwig Kietzmann of Joystiq agreed, saying that the art style and the animation made the game "inescapably heartfelt" and believed that it helped players to empathize with the characters.
+Ludwig Kietzmann of Joystiq agreed, saying that the art style and the animation made the game "inescapably heartfelt" and believed that it helped players to empathise with the characters.
 Petit called the visuals gorgeous and liked the endearing character designs.
 She also praised the game's attention to detail, which made the game more immersive.
 Juba praised the game's soundtracks, calling it "evocative" and "bittersweet" reflecting the game's tone.
 Krupa called the art direction the game's most striking aspect adding that playing through the game is similar to "watching a wonderful piece of animation".

 Accolades

+Sequel

+A direct sequel, Valiant Hearts: Coming Home, was released on 31 January 2023 on Netflix through their game library available for iOS and Android.
+The game was then released on 7 March 2024 for Nintendo Switch, PlayStation 4, Xbox One, and Windows through Ubisoft Connect, and later Steam.